rcarrata/argocon22-securing-gitops-supply-chain/docs/demo-guide.md

 curl -ks -o /dev/null -w "%{http_code}" https://$ARGOCD_ROUTE
 ```

-## 3. Deploy prerequisites for the demo
+## 3. Deploy the prerequisites for the demo

-* We will use ArgoCD to deploy all the components needed in this demo, for this reason, we will use Argo App of Apps pattern to deploy an ArgoApp that will deploy other ArgoCD Applications:
+* We are using use ArgoCD to deploy all the components needed in this demo.
+To do this, we are using Argo App of Apps pattern which deploys an ArgoApp that will then deploy the rest of our ArgoCD Applications:

 ```bash
 kubectl apply -f bootstrap/securing-gitops-demo-app.yaml